NETWAYS/foreman-training/advanced/02_cleanup.md

  * Restart the service

 * Operating System upgrade:
- * Use Leapp for switching EL7 to EL8
+ * Use Leapp for switching operating system versions

 * Katello:
  * No separate update of Foreman, always wait for Katello release